SystemsApproach/5G/arch.rst

    internal and external representations for data.
 Could be implemented by an “API Server” in a microservices-based system.

--  NFR (NF Repository Function): A means to discover available services.
+-  NRF (NF Repository Function): A means to discover available services.
    Could be implemented by a “Discovery Service” in a microservices-based system.